JanPretorius98/20713479-FMX-Prac/README.md

   - `Presentation-Question-Template`: A folder housing template for presentations.

 ### `LICENSE`:
 This project is licensed under the MIT License, which is a highly permissive and flexible open-source license.
-Key points include:
-  - Freedom to Use: Allows commercial use, modification, distribution, private use, and sublicensing.
-  - Minimal Restrictions: Requires only the inclusion of the original license and copyright notice with any substantial portions of the software.
-  - No Liability: The software is provided "as is", without warranty of any kind.

 ---